shandhiviyarajan/front-end-test/README.md

 ### What libraries/frameworks, packages, tools can I use?

-The project frontend is in React.js (you can select between js or ts), but other than that you are free to use whatever libraries/frameworks, packages, tools that you want.
+The project frontend should be in Vue.Js or React.js (you can select between js or ts), but other than that you are free to use whatever libraries/frameworks, packages, tools that you want.

 ### What should I do when I'm finished?